Tech Career PathNo-Code: How to Build Professional Apps Without Writing a Single Line of Code

 The optimal strategy for many startups: start with No-Code to test the market, then rebuild with traditional code once you've confirmed real demand.
 This is what companies like Product Hunt and Zapier did in their early days.

-Job Opportunities and Salaries in No-Code
+What Are the Job Opportunities and Salaries in No-Code?

 No-Code isn't just a hobby — it's a real and growing career path.
 Companies are looking for specialists who can build apps quickly without the costs of large development teams.